 Before a winter storm or the extreme cold hits, do the following:

-- Gather emergency supplies for work and/or home
+- Gather emergency supplies for work, home, and vehicle

 - Winterize the home

 - Protect water pipes